 Once quorum is reached on this first level (10% of Class C members), a reminder email and forum post is sent notifying members of a 7-day countdown to cast their vote.
-The membership will then vote to either “advance" or "not advance" the idea to Stocksy United's Board of Directors for review.
-If advanced, the Board will review at the next scheduled quarterly meeting and determine whether to "approve," "decline," or submit a formal resolution back to the membership for official voting.
+The membership will then vote to either “advance" or "not advance" the Idea to Stocksy United's Board of Directors for review.
+If advanced, the Board will review as part of their quarterly review cycle and determine whether to "approve," "decline," or submit a formal Resolution back to the membership for official voting.

-Each stage or status change within the resolution process triggers an automated member email and forum post to keep members in the loop on a resolution's status in the process.
+Each stage or status change within the resolution process triggers an automated member email and forum post to keep members informed on a Resolution's status in the process.

-Approved resolutions are posted in the forums, sent to members via email, and added to the Product Roadmap.
-The Board of Directors tracks the resolution's progress and keeps the membership informed on progress with regular updates.
+Approved Resolutions are posted in the forums, sent to members via email, and added to the product roadmap.